 Bake in the preheated oven for about 25 to 30 minutes, until set.
 A knife should come out clean when inserted into the center of the breakfast casserole.

-Replace the sausage with about 1 to 1 1/2 cups of diced ham or 8 to 12 strips of bacon, cooked and crumbled.
+- Replace the sausage with about 1 to 1 1/2 cups of diced ham or 8 to 12 strips of bacon, cooked and crumbled.

-Use shredded sharp cheddar cheese or smoked cheddar instead of the Mexican blend.
+- Use shredded sharp cheddar cheese or smoked cheddar instead of the Mexican blend.